shrushtikaza/invoice-agent/README.md

                   Structured output for reviewer
 ```

 The two roles are intentionally separated.
-Claude extracts; rules decide.
+Gemini extracts; rules decide.
 This makes the decision logic auditable - a finance reviewer, or the CFO, can read `validator.py` and understand exactly what the agent is checking.
 There is no black box in the routing decision.

 ---